-The ability for a travel blogger to develop a wide audience and personal platform for his/her travel writing can lead to opportunities to be published alongside those former travel section writers and editors.
+The ability for a travel blogger to develop a broad audience and personal platform for their travel writing can lead to opportunities to be published alongside those former travel section writers and editors.

 You can read Jerry's good-humored writing at a few of these online publications:

 Do you want to hear more of Jerry's perspectives on the state of travel writing – past, present, and future?

 If yes, please leave a comment, and I will see if he is open to a written interview.